weygoldt/maintain-arch/README.md

-# Arch linux system maintenance
+# My arch linux system maintenance
+**Disclaimer:** This was created for personal documentation of my setup to make my setup more reproducible.
+Do not use this as a guide.

 A collection of useful commands to keep arch linux clean inspired by a video of [eflinux](https://www.youtube.com/watch?v=wwSkFi3h2nI) and the arch wiki on [system maintenance](https://wiki.archlinux.org/title/System_maintenance).

 ## 1. Check for failed systemd services